 - Don't rinse with too much water after brushing (this washes off the fluoride).

-This video shows some more simple advice for brushing a baby, toddler or child’s teeth:
+We also have a separate guide to the best kids toothpastes which explains how to choose the right toothpaste for your child's age and maximize their oral hygiene.
+This video shows some more simple advice for brushing a baby, toddler or child's teeth:

 If your child won't concentrate for the full two minutes or it's a struggle to get a toothbrush in their mouth at all, try to make it more fun for them.
 You could use an egg timer to time the two minutes, make up a song to sing, or put a poster on the wall next to the sink for them to concentrate on.